 - How should the London College of Food teach knowledge about food, cooking and entrepreneurship – skills which businesses find in such short supply?

 - How can we raise the prestige of culinary education, whilst ensuring the College advances social mobility?

 - Does a London College of Food need to be a new institution?
 Should it consolidate existing colleges?
 Who should lead its set up?

 - How much would its set up and operational costs be, and what funding model would work best?

-The final report will be launched in Autumn 2020.
+The final report will be launched in Winter 2020/21.
 If you are interested in contributing to this project, please contact Nicolas Bosetti.